 How is Trileptal Used in Bipolar Disorder?

 The Food and Drug Administration disapproves Trileptal for bipolar disorder.
 Still, some doctors may prescribe it off-label as a mood stabilizer or an add-on therapy to other medications.
+Doctors start with a low Trileptal mood stabilizer dosage to review its effectiveness on the patient and then adjust the dosage accordingly.

+Trileptal may also have fewer drug interactions and less weight gain than other medications for bipolar disorder.
 It can be used alone or with other medications, such as lithium, valproate, lamotrigine, or antipsychotics.

 Trileptal's exact mechanism of action in bipolar disorder is not fully understood.
 Still, it may involve modulating the activity of sodium channels, calcium channels, glutamate receptors, and other neurotransmitters in the brain.